Theme

 Why it is included here

-Acontext is included because it gives readers a concrete way to compare skill-file memory for agents, especially when they want learned procedures and warnings to be readable, editable, portable, and easier to audit than hidden memory state.
+For a skill-file approach to agent memory, especially when learned procedures and warnings need to be readable, editable, portable, and easier to audit than hidden memory state, the main reference is still the original Acontext documentation or repository.

 Source links